bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 Internet community at large.

-CUBIC uses a similar window increase function as BIC-TCP and is designed to be less aggressive and fairer to Reno TCP in bandwidth usage than BIC-TCP while maintaining the strengths of BIC-TCP such as stability, window scalability, and round-trip time (RTT) fairness.
+CUBIC uses a similar window increase function as BIC-TCP and is designed to be less aggressive and fairer to Reno in bandwidth usage than BIC-TCP while maintaining the strengths of BIC-TCP such as stability, window scalability, and round-trip time (RTT) fairness.